New York is still arresting a ridiculous number of people for pot possession

 The result has been quite the opposite from what some New Yorkers expected.
 According to police data obtained by WNYC, 16,925 people were arrested by NYPD in 2017; down just 1 percent from the previous year.
 Though it’s important to note that, according to the DPA’s data, racial disparities have remained relatively the same since before arrests rates rose significantly in the late 90s.

 The snail’s pace level of change and continuing disparities in arrests have prompted cynical responses from councilmembers like Donovan Richards, who took center stage at a similar hearing last month to grill the NYPD on its enforcement issues.
+Sara Brittany Somerset first reported on the New York City Council hearings for Leafly.

 “[NYPD] isn’t serious about addressing disparities in communities of color,” Councilman Richards said, “Many of our young, black, and brown men and women are still getting summonses over marijuana, while other states are legalizing.
 It is a disgrace.”